yogijonasson/AI-Summer-School-2025/Generative AI/Vector Representations, Speech & LLMs in NLP.md

 ## 1. Foundational Concepts: The Ontology of Meaning

 The concept starts with the perennial question of meaning representation, tracing its lineage to Aristotelian syllogisms (e.g., *"Socrates is mortal"* derived from *"All men are mortal"*).
-Here, meaning is formally defined as the equivalence class of paraphrases—a set-theoretic construct where a sentence $s$ and its paraphrase $p$ satisfy $s \sim p$ if they share identical truth conditions across all possible worlds.
+Here, meaning is formally defined as the equivalence class of paraphrases, a set-theoretic construct where a sentence $s$ and its paraphrase $p$ satisfy $s \sim p$ if they share identical truth conditions across all possible worlds.
 This philosophical grounding transitions into computational formalisms, where meaning is operationalized through three complementary paradigms:

 **Logical Forms** employ first-order predicate calculus to represent semantic relations.
 For instance, the syllogism is encoded as: